Table of contents

 Being self-taught, building an audience opened many doors, and gave me opportunities I never dreamed of!

-Joining Tech Twitter has been one of the best decisions I've made, & I'm forever grateful at the community ❤️
+Joining tech Twitter has been one of the best decisions I've made, and I'm forever grateful to the community ❤️

 It can be an amazing experience, so make the most out of it!

 So, today I decided I'd be writing a little bit about my role at Hashnode, and my experience building an audience😆